tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   **Answer:** The client-server model is simple, easy to understand, and used almost everywhere.
 APIs are cool because they eliminate the need of having to reinvent the wheel.

 Ask students to write down one thing they do not like or find challenging about APIs and the client-server model.
-Ask one student to volunteer an answer and collect the remaining answers as students leave the classroom.
+Ask for one volunteer to present their answer.

   **Answer**: Not all APIs have good documentation.
 It's difficult to gauge exactly what an API can do, or how it should be used.